 If the estate agent achieves a 5% increase in price, the increase to the company is £375.
 However, if they don’t sell, they get nothing.
 The estate agent has a completely different driver to you.
 How could you blame them, the equation simply makes no sense.

 - Selling a property

-So, as an investor you need to make sure you know what the price is.
+As an investor, the best thing you can do is to ensure you know how much your property is worth.
 The best way to do this is to view value the same way as property valuer would determine property value.
-Valuers typically use three approaches to determine the value of a property, we cover these in our article XXX.
+Valuers typically use three approaches to determine the value of a property, we cover these in our article How Surveyors determine property value.